Ana Pujols McKee

 Prior to her current position, Dr. McKee served as chief medical officer and associate executive director at Penn Presbyterian Medical Center, University of Pennsylvania Health System, and associate professor of medicine at the University of Pennsylvania School of Medicine.
 She also served as medical director for the Philadelphia Health Department's ambulatory network.

-Dr. McKee is a former board member of the American Cancer Society, the Pennsylvania Health Care Cost Containment Council, Philadelphia AIDS Consortium, and former board chair for the Pennsylvania Safety Authority.
-She has also served on the Food and Drug Administration's Advisory Committee and several committees of the National Institutes of Health.
+Dr. McKee is a Fellow of the American College of Physicians (ACP).
+She is a former board member of the American Cancer Society, the Pennsylvania Health Care Cost Containment Council, Philadelphia AIDS Consortium, and former board chair for the Pennsylvania Safety Authority.
+She has also served on the Food and Drug Administration’s Advisory Committee and several committees of the National Institutes of Health.

 Dr. McKee holds a bachelor’s degree in psychology from the State University of New York at Binghamton and a medical degree from Hahnemann Medical College and Hospital in Philadelphia.
 She completed her residency at Presbyterian Medical Center in Philadelphia, and is board certified in internal medicine.
 Dr. McKee was named as one of Modern Healthcare’s 2014 and 2020 Top 25 Minority Executives in Healthcare.